Run a free Maryland warrant search today using the person’s name and other pieces of personal information such as an address or date of birth.

 Those seeking help with federal warrants may start their search with the most wanted lists before accessing PACER for broader search options.

-Warrant Types in Maryland & What They Mean
+Warrant Types in Maryland & What They’re Issued For

-• Probation and Parole Violation Warrants: All released convicts who have a parole or probation agreement with the state must meet certain requirements.
+- Probation & Parole Violation Warrants: All released convicts who have a parole or probation agreement with the state must meet certain requirements.
 Failure to do so means a revocation of the agreement, and the individual may be returned to jail to serve their remaining sentence.

-Clearing Warrants Issued in Maryland & Reporting Wanted Persons
+Clearing Warrants Issued in MD & Reporting Wanted Persons

 If you or someone you know has a warrant out for their arrest, immediate action is necessary.
 If you feel safe doing so, you can notify the person with the outstanding warrant.
 They can then make arrangements to turn themselves in or seek legal counsel first to handle the turnover.